Tasty Treats for Spiritual Nourishment

 The turning of an old year into a new year is a time for hope.
 We are ready for fresh beginnings.
 But this is an artificial reason for hope!
 January 1st is really no different than June 1st if we take away all the “New Year’s Resolutions” and parties and fireworks and the dropping of a lighted ball in Times Square, New York.
 It doesn’t take long before the on-going struggles of real life depress us again.

 - True success isn’t measured by reaching the goal

 True success is not measured by reaching your goal.
 Rather, true success is measured by what happens afterward.
 I discovered this after completing a “successful” mission trip.
 In 2010, I traveled across the world to New Zealand, where I gave three weekend retreats on the faith life and two evening parish seminars.

 - What motivates you during tough times?

 During tough times — the lowest and hardest times of my life — Mary’s Magnificat has been my song, adapted as a prayer like so: My soul proclaims the greatness of the Lord, and my spirit rejoices in God my Savior, for he who is mighty has done great things for me — and IS doing great things for me, and WILL do great things for me, and THROUGH me, for holy is his name!”

-- Why I am confident that God answers prayers (OR: How my new house got built)
+- Why I’m confident that God answers prayers (How God built my house)

 The key to success in prayer for a good faith life is revealed in the scripture: “We have this confidence in him that if we ask anything according to his will, he hears us.”
 (1 John 5:14) I am now living in the house that was built by divine intervention.
 Getting a construction loan at the worst time in economic history since the Great Depression required divine intervention — and persistence in seeking how God wanted to intervene.

 - Will communications courses become more popular?